amolsood/notes/AWS/SAA-C02/Workflows/Highlights.md

   - Security - Allows to easily protect endpoints by a attaching a web application firewall (WAF - Allows rate limiting, blocking specific of address or countries, stop SQL injection attacks, filtering malicious behavior)
   - Stop Abuse - Can easily implement DDoS (Distributed Denial-of-Service) protection and rate limit to curb abuse of endpoints
   - Ease of Use - Easily build out calls that can trigger other AWS services
+  - Amazon API Gateway provides throttling at multiple levels including global and by a service call.
+Throttling limits can be set for standard rates and bursts.
+For example, API owners can set a rate limit of 1,000 requests per second for a specific method in their REST APIs, and also configure Amazon API Gateway to handle a burst of 2,000 requests per second for a few seconds.

 ## Exam Tips